Qatar Petroleum, Shell sign LNG bunkering agreement - statement

-DUBAI Qatar Petroleum and Shell (RDSa.L) signed a framework agreement to develop global LNG bunkering facilities on Tuesday, Qatar Petroleum said.
+DUBAI (Reuters) - Qatar Petroleum and Shell (RDSa.L) signed a framework agreement to develop global LNG bunkering facilities on Tuesday, Qatar Petroleum said.

 "We view LNG bunkering as a promising opportunity for LNG to further grow as a clean energy source," Qatar Petroleum CEO Saad Sherida Al-Kaabi was quoted as saying.